 It’s a mural we’ve seen many times from the train on the way from London to Leeds.
-This Christmas we finally got to see the giant mural called ‘True North’ up close.
+This Christmas we finally got to see the giant mural called ‘True North’ by the Nomad Clan and Tankpetrol up close.
 Nestled on the side of an old industrial unit on the side of the tracks.
 It pays tribute to the mill workers of Leeds.

 A collaborative piece between the Nomad Clan and Tankpetrol.
 We’ve featured the work of all the artists previously here on the blog.
 Most notably, in recent months we focused on the Nomad Clan’s other huge Leeds mural.
 This towers over the city station and is currently the country’s tallest.

 This piece, a little further out in the former industrial suburb of Holbeck, is a little smaller but still huge.
 It pays tribute to the mill workers of the city who would have known this area well.
 All around there are signs of the areas past.
 A mixture of beaten old industrial buildings nestled amongst pockets of attempted regeneration.

 Depicting the portraits of two men.
 The section from the Nomad Clan is actually a tribute to one of the artists grandfathers.
 Known as Jimmy Boy, he was a spinner in Rochdale, just over the Pennines.
 Starting in the trade when he was just 10 years old.
 He and others of his generation would have worked in conditions unfathomable to people now.
 The looming dark mills of Yorkshire and Lancashire were no place for children.
 They could be brutal working places for anyone working there.